 Looking for a breathtakingly-rugged spot that’s doesn’t get crowds?
 Then this off-the-beaten-path “beach” might be right for you.
 But first you should know, the beach is cobblestone and coral, requires a 4X4 drive and hike and the bay can be subject to rough waves.
 Still reading?
 Then Europa awaits you.
 Pack a lunch and drinks and make a day of it.
 Snorkeling is best toward the eastern shoreline.

 lies just west of Salt Pond.
 It’s “beach” is pebble and stone – but it’s a great spot to spend a secluded day.
 Snorkeling is best along the western shoreline ( right) and treats snorkelers to dramatic structure, arches and caves teaming with fish and corals.
-Kiddel is reached by taking the first left after Salt Pond and then bearing left at the fork in the road.
-There are villas out here but this is definitely a 4×4 kind of adventure!
+Because the property surrounding the beach is private – you must either visit by water or stay at Kiddel Bay Cottage – a beautiful 4 bedroom, 5 bath with access to Kiddel Bay.

 a couple of bays west of the ever popular Salt Pond Bay lies Grootpan Bay.
 It’s reached by taking the left just after Salt Pond.
 The road itself is narrow and poorly maintained – but well worth the trip.
 The beach at Grootpan is sand turning to pebble the farther you go from the parking.
 The water is beautiful and the bay is surrounded by a dramatic windswept landscape.